Edictum

 Dry-Run Evaluation

-Test contracts without executing anything:
+Test rules without executing anything:

 const result = await guard.evaluate('readFile', { path: '.env' })

-console.log(result.verdict) // "deny"
+console.log(result.decision) // "deny"

-console.log(result.denyReasons[0]) // "Sensitive file '.env' denied."
+console.log(result.denyReasons[0]) // "Sensitive file '.env' blocked."

 Batch evaluation: